easychen/aiapi/README.md

 # Compatibility Notes

 1. Currently, only the `/v1/chat/completions` endpoint and the `messages` parameter are supported.
-The model used is `claude-2`.
+The model used is `claude-2`. `Stream` mode only.
 2. Continuous conversation is supported, and the `messages` parameter will be automatically concatenated.